AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Save on Repairs and Replacements

-As of 2022, Texas leads the nation in pickup truck sales volume, with almost 20 percent of Texans driving a pickup.4 However, according to car authority Repair Pal, full-size trucks tend to be expensive to repair, with an average annual repair cost of $936 compared to an average of $652 across all makes and models.5
+As of 2024, Texas leads the nation in pickup truck sales volume, with almost 20 percent of Texans driving a pickup.8 However, full-size trucks tend to be expensive to repair.

 If you’re concerned about the possibility of high repair and maintenance costs for your vehicle, Liberty Mutual is a great choice.
-It offers a couple of add-ons to address this issue:
+It offers:

 • Lifetime repair guarantee: This coverage pays for repairs to your vehicle at Liberty Mutual’s more than 2,000 Guaranteed Repair Network (GRN) facilities for as long as you own your car.
 The company will pay the GRN shop directly for the full cost of your repairs beyond your deductible, advertising a 100 percent lifetime guarantee for these repairs.